How to Store Fresh Herbs

 Hardy Herbs: Wrap in Damp Paper Towel

-For rosemary, thyme, sage, and oregano, wrap loosely in a slightly damp paper towel, then place in a plastic bag or container.
-Store in the fridge.
-They'll stay fresh for 1-2 weeks.
+Wrap in a slightly damp paper towel, place in a bag.
+Store in fridge for 1-2 weeks.

 6